gaehlerm/SoftwareEngineering/README.md

 ### Docstring

-You may use docstring tools like sphynx in python for automatically generated documentation.
+You may use docstring tools, like sphynx in python, for automatically generated documentation.
 However, docstrings should only be used as an external documentation.
 Never use docstrings for internal purpose.
 Why should you read a docstring docummentation if you can read the source code and all its comments?

 #should I add some more points when comments are allowed?